tmaguire/GeoScout/src/docs/disclaimer.md

 <p>
-All the information on this website/app -
+All the information on this web-app -
 <a href="https://www.geoscout.uk">https://www.geoscout.uk</a> -
 is published in good faith and for general information purpose only.
 The Scout Association does not make any warranties about the completeness, reliability and accuracy of this information.
-Any action you take upon the information you find on this website/app (GeoScout), is strictly at your own risk.
-The Scout Association will not be liable for any losses and/or damages in connection with the use of our website/app.
+Any action you take upon the information you find on this web-app (GeoScout), is strictly at your own risk.
+The Scout Association will not be liable for any losses and/or damages in connection with the use of our web-app.
 </p>
 <p>
-From our website/app, you can visit other websites by following hyperlinks to such external sites.
+From our web-app, you can visit other websites by following hyperlinks to such external sites.
 While we strive to provide only quality links to useful and ethical websites, we have no control over the content and nature of these sites.
 These links